Renew an Electrical Contractor License

 You may submit this notification by mail on an Electrical Contractor Notice of Change and Duplicate License Request (PDF).

-Electrical sign contractors must maintain the required limits of business liability insurance:
+An Electrical Sign Contractor must maintain the required minimum amounts of business liability insurance:

-- Minimum $300,000 per occurrence (combined for property damage and bodily injury);
+- $300,000 per occurrence (combined for property damage and bodily injury)

-- Minimum $600,000 aggregate (total amount the policy will pay for property damage and bodily injury coverage); and
+- $600,000 aggregate (total amount the policy will pay for property damage and bodily injury coverage)

 Applicants with Criminal Convictions